H. H. Asquith: Foreign and defence policy

-The Agadir crisis of 1911 was again between France and Germany over Moroccan interests, but Asquith's government signalled its friendliness towards France in Lloyd George's Mansion House speech on 21 July.
+The Agadir Crisis of 1911 was again between France and Germany over Moroccan interests, but Asquith's government signalled its friendliness towards France in Lloyd George's Mansion House speech on 21 July.
 Late that year, the Lord President of the Council, Viscount Morley, brought the question of the communications with the French to the attention of the Cabinet.
 The Cabinet agreed (at Asquith's instigation) that no talks could be held that committed Britain to war, and required cabinet approval for co-ordinated military actions.
 Nevertheless, by 1912, the French had requested additional naval co-ordination and late in the year, the various understandings were committed to writing in an exchange of letters between Grey and French Ambassador Paul Cambon.
 The relationship with France disquieted some Liberal backbenchers and Asquith felt obliged to assure them that nothing had been secretly agreed that would commit Britain to war.
 This quieted Asquith's foreign policy critics until another naval estimates dispute erupted early in 1914.

-July Crisis and outbreak of World War I
+July Crisis and outbreak of the First World War

 The assassination of Archduke Franz Ferdinand of Austria in Sarajevo on 28 June 1914 initiated a month of unsuccessful diplomatic attempts to avoid war.
 These attempts ended with Grey's proposal for a four-power conference of Britain, Germany, France and Italy, following the Austrian ultimatum to Serbia on the evening of 23 July.
 Grey's initiative was rejected by Germany as "not practicable".
 During this period, George Cassar considers that "the country was overwhelmingly opposed to intervention."
 Much of Asquith's cabinet was similarly inclined, Lloyd George told a journalist on 27 July that "there could be no question of our taking part in any war in the first instance.
 He knew of no Minister who would be in favour of it." and wrote in his War Memoirs that before the German ultimatum to Belgium on 3 August "The Cabinet was hopelessly divided—fully one third, if not one half, being opposed to our entry into the War.
 After the German ultimatum to Belgium the Cabinet was almost unanimous."
 Asquith himself, while growing more aware of the impending catastrophe, was still uncertain of the necessity for Britain's involvement.
-On 24 July, he wrote to Venetia, "We are within measurable, or imaginable, distance of a real Armageddon.
+On 24 July he wrote to Venetia, "We are within measurable, or imaginable, distance of a real Armageddon.
 Happily there seems to be no reason why we should be anything more than spectators."